 For details on the relevant programmes you would need to contact the Network directly to see if places on these programmes are available.
-For a list of the 30 Skillnet Ireland Networks, please click here.
+For a list of the 27 Skillnet Ireland Learning Networks, please click here.

 Many agencies throughout Ireland provide opportunities to acquire new skills or further develop your existing skills.
 Further information on the broad range of training and education options offered by agencies and initiatives throughout Ireland for those seeking employment can be found here on the Citizens Information website.